 Because babies will be losing more moisture than normal when they exhale (and moist air leaves their lungs), make sure that they are hydrated regularly.

 A heater in Winter or an air conditioner in Summer can severely dry out the nursery air.
-It's important to ensure the sleeping environment is safely humidified with a cool mist, ultrasonic vaporiser, like the Aroma Snooze, see below.
+It's important to ensure the sleeping environment is safely humidified with a cool mist, ultrasonic vaporiser, like HUSH see below.
 The extra advantage of this device is that it has an inbuilt air purifier.
 But it's small and stylish, and has no filters to change, ever!